AvaloniaUI/avalonia-docs/docs/basics/data/data-binding/data-binding-syntax.md

 # Data Binding Syntax

 Avalonia supports creating data bindings in XAML and code.
-Data bindings in XAML are typically created with the `Binding` `MarkupExtension` which is described by this document.
+Data bindings in XAML are typically created with the `Binding` `MarkupExtension` described by this document.
 To create data bindings in code, see [here](../../../guides/data-binding/binding-from-code.md).

 ## Data Binding MarkupExtension